Hydrodynamics in the Carrollian regime: Perfect fluids in the Carrollian regime

 which gives \be a_{ik}\nabla_{\mu}T^{\mu k} = \frac{b_i}{\Omega}\nabla_{\mu}T^{\mu}_{~~\rm t} + \nabla_{\mu}T^{\mu}_{\;\;i}\, , \ee implying that \be \nabla_{\mu}T^{\mu}_{\;\;i} = a_{ik}\nabla_{\mu}T^{\mu k} - \frac{b_i}{\Omega}\nabla_{\mu}T^{\mu}_{~~\rm t}. \ee Thus, as mentioned, $\N_\m T^\m_{\;\;i} = 0$ can be simplified by using the continuity equation $\N_\m T^\m_{~~\rm t} = 0$, leaving behind the momentum equations $a_{ik}\nabla_{\mu}T^{\mu k} = 0$.

 Let us now state the perfect fluid LO and NLO hydrodynamic equations in the Carrollian regime explicitly.
 The LO equations \eqref{Hydro3} correspond to the strict Carroll limit, and take the form

 with the Carrollian expansion $\th$ and acceleration $\varphi_i$ defined in eq.~\eqref{SomeDefs}.
 These equations have been the subject of close examination in \cite{Bagchi:2023ysc, Bagchi:2023rwd}, wherein it was identified that the hydrodynamic equations governing boost-invariant flows in models of heavy-ion collisions and quark-gluon plasma viz.~Bjorken flow \cite{Bjorken:1982qr} and Gubser flow \cite{Gubser:2010ui, Gubser:2010ze}, are in fact equations for Carroll hydrodynamics, with appropriately chosen geometric data $(\O, b_i, a_{ij})$ on the Carroll manifold (more on this in sec.~\ref{sec:Applications}).
+Further, as discussed in \ref{CBI-FE}, these equations respect Carroll boost invariance in the tangent space.

 The NLO hydrodynamic equations \eqref{Hydro4} for a perfect fluid in the Carrollian regime are

 As is evident from the equations above, to obtain the behaviour of $\e_{(2)}, p_{(2)}$ in the Carrollian regime, we will need to first solve for the strictly Carrollian quantities $\e_{(0)}, p_{(0)}$ using eq.~\eqref{LOPF} and use their solutions in eq.~\eqref{NLOPF}.
 In fact, making use of eq.~\eqref{LOPF2} in eqs.~\eqref{NLOPF}, we can write down the NLO equations in a slightly simpler form as